LinkChess/website/README.md

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+We will produce some blogs/info about our project and also allow users to see into our technical decisioning.

 ### Installation